avapolzin/avapolzin.github.io/_projects/quench_list.md

 - Tucana B ([Sand et al. 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...935L..17S/abstract){:target="_blank"})
 <!-- - Corvus A ([Jones et al. 2024](){:target="_blank"}) -- note that this dwarf is gas-rich and potentially observed in a transitory quiescent phase -->

 Some of these candidates are potentially higher mass and subject to AGN feedback and other processes not as readily seen in low mass dwarfs.
+Similarly, candidate quenched, isolated ultrafaint dwarfs (log<sub>10</sub>(M<sub>star</sub>/M<sub>⊙</sub> < 6) may be susceptible to the effects of reionization in addition to environmental and feedback mechanisms that impact more massive galaxies.

 <!-- For completeness, quenched, isolated dwarfs that are gas-rich and likely observed in a transitory quiescent phase are listed below:
 | **Name** | **RA/Dec** | **Distance (Mpc)** | **M<sub>star</sub> (M<sub>⊙</sub>)**| **Age (Gyr)** | **\[M/H\]** | **R<sub>eff</sub> (kpc)** | **sSFR (yr<sup>-1</sup>)** | **M<sub>HI</sub> (M<sub>⊙</sub>)** | **Environment** | **References**|